daan1392/mcmc_inference/README.md

 # MCMC Inference
-Markov Chain Monte Carlo (MCMC) workflow to infer nuclear data from both microscopic energy dependent and integral measurements.
+Markov Chain Monte Carlo (MCMC) framework to infer nuclear data from both microscopic energy dependent and integral experiments.
 Surrogate models are built per experiment using Gaussian Processes with the 80/20 rule for testing.
-The emcee sampler is used
+This work was build upon scripts from @Sarah Maccario.
+Microscopic experiments could be included due to the help of Pablo Pérez-Maroto.

 ## Features
-- Train Gaussian Process surrogates for measurements
+- Train Gaussian Process (GP) surrogates for each experiment included
-- Run MCMC inference using surrogate predictions
+- Run MCMC inference using the GPs
-- Config-driven experiments

-## Prerequisites
-- Python 3.10+
-- Git
-- Recommended: virtual environment (venv or conda)
+- Plot prior and posterior responses

 ## Installation
 Clone and install in editable mode: